asmasonomics/asmasonomics.github.io/courses/2024-02-27_MSc_cBioPortal.markdown

    In plots, for mRNA vs mut type, you can see that expression is high and that mutations do not seem to impact expression.
    </details><br/>

-6) Looking across BRCA studies, are there any male samples?
+6)Looking across BRCA studies, are there any male samples?
 If so, how do they compare?
 Can you compare them confidently?
 <details>
    <summary>Hint</summary>
    Return to the home page.<br/>